dirtydancing/anduril-tikz-diagram/README.md

 To crop the generated PDF file and to then convert this cropped PDF file to a PNG file, run:

-`pdfcrop --margins 3 anduril-tikz-diagram.pdf && pdftoppm -png -r 300 anduril-tikz-diagram-crop.pdf anduril-tikz-diagram`
+`pdfcrop --margins 3 anduril-tikz-diagram.pdf && pdftoppm -png -r 300 -singlefile anduril-tikz-diagram-crop.pdf anduril-tikz-diagram`

 ## Credits